lprader/webthings-workshop/readme.md

 ### Connecting to Wi-Fi

-Before you can run examples to turn the device into WebThing, you need to connnect it to Wi-Fi.
+Before you can run examples to turn the device into a WebThing, you need to connnect it to Wi-Fi.
 Tap the Wi-Fi button at the top of the screen and the device will scan for available networks.
 Tapping a network displays an on-screen keyboard that allows you to enter the password.

 <img src="./images/wifi-button.png" width=250><img src="./images/wifi-list.png" width= 250><img src="./images/wifi-keyboard.png" width= 250>